 Witness told WADA under oath that he saw the Spaniard use insulin

-According to a Spanish newspaper, a former masseur of the Liberty Seguros team has stated under oath that he personally saw Alberto Contador being injected with insulin, a forbidden substance, during the 2005 Tour de France.
+According to a Spanish newspaper, a former masseur of the Liberty Seguros team has stated under oath that he personally saw Alberto Contador being injected with insulin, a forbidden substance, during the 2005 Tour de France, when Contador rode for the Spanish squad.
 The source, who has remained anonymous, made the allegations on May 11, 2011, in front of representatives of the World Anti-Doping Agency (WADA), which was looking into the Spanish Tour de France winner's Clenbuterol positive from the Tour 2010 and preparing to take the case to the Court of Arbitration for Sport (CAS).
 Contador's lawyers, according to Interviu, managed to avoid having the witness testify in front of CAS as the Contador case unfolded.

 Contador, as well as Roberto Heras and Joseba Beloki, raced for Manolo Saiz's team in 2005, one year before Spanish police revealed Fuentes' doping activities in what became known as Operacion Puerto.
 The witness, according to the paper, was going to testify in front of the CAS in the Contador case, but the Spaniard's lawyers were able to block this.